phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-mailchimp/dashboard.md

 ```

 So it is possible now

-- to create audience list
+- to create audience (mailing list)
 - to create campaign
 - to add segments
 - to use code fields
-- to crate templates within the CRM
+- to create templates within the CRM
 - etc ....